kingaszk/Transition-rates/README.md

 **python qchem_transitions.py &**

 IMPORTANT: one should remember to do the calculations of the excited state on the starting geometry of the optimized ground state.
-Otherwise, the parameters should be calculated again (just single-points on the s0 and s1 molecules).
+Otherwise, the parameters should be calculated again (just single points on the s0 and s1 molecules).

-5. In the case of the phosphorescence rates it is an analogous procedure, however, the QChem package is not able to produce the transition dipole moments of triplet geometry while printing SOC Hamiltonian (or at least I did not find it in the manual).
+5. In the case of the phosphorescence rates it is an analogous procedure.
+You need the optimized  geometry of the ground state and T1  triplet state.
+   However, the QChem package is not able to produce the transition dipole moments of triplet geometry while printing SOC Hamiltonian (or at least I did not find it in the manual).
 The Hso parameter for the kISC can be obtained from the QChem output generated from soc.in (sub-qchem soc.in).
-However, while the spin-flip procedure does not make sense for the triplet configuration, it is proper to calculate the EDMA, EDME and HSo parameters within Dalton package.
+However, while the spin-flip procedure does not make sense for the triplet configuration, it is better to calculate the EDMA, EDME, and HSo parameters within Dalton package.

+sub-dalton edma.dal s0.mol
+sub-dalton edme.dal t1.mol
+sub-dalton soc.dal t1.mol

 The Python script which extracts the required parameters from the Dalton output is attached.

 **python dalton_transitions.py edma.log edme.log soc.log**

-The example for the adenine-uracil base pair calculations is attached in the proper directories.
+The example for the adenine-uracil base pair calculations can be found in the proper directories.
 If there is any trouble, the manuals can be found here:
 1. https://manual.q-chem.com/5.2/Ch7.S3.SS6.html
 2. http://www.momap.net.cn/archives/docs/MOMAP_Tutorial_02_Irppy3.pdf